pviswana/W251/homeworks/hw05/readme.md

 Bottleneck on the other hand is used to reduce the dimensionality of the input during the training process by reducing the number of neurons for that layer.

 ### In part one this lab, you trained the last layer (all the previous layers retain their already-trained state).
 Explain how the lab used the previous layers (where did they come from? how were they used in the process?)
+* We used transfer learning where we can use a model that is pre-trained and then add a layer on top of it using our own training data.
+We used the pre-trained model as the starting point and assumed all the existing layers from it.
+We freeze the weights from the pre-existing model and train the model with new layers.

 ### Why is the batch size important?
 What happens if you try running with a batch size of 32?
 What about a batch size of 4?
+* Batch size is important since it defines the number of sample images used from the training data during each training step.
+If the batch size is too low then we could lose the accuracy.
+If the batch size is too large we could run into memory issues.

 ### Find another image classification feature vector from tfhub.dev and rerun the notebook.
 Which one did you pick and what changes, if any did you need to make?